betheden/hebrew-grammar/content/participle_passive.rst

 the meaning of the participle is clear even in cases where its specific grammatical function cannot be determined precisely.

-NOTE: Only the :ref:`stem_qal` has a distinct passive form for the participle; in all other cases, the passive (sometimes reflexive) meaning is determined by the stem formation and the specific verb.
+.. note:: Only the :ref:`stem_qal`
+          has a distinct passive form for the participle; in all other cases, the passive (sometimes reflexive) meaning is determined by the stem formation and the specific verb.

 Form
 ----